-Our Access and Inclusion Manager has responsibility for advising the projects management team on accessibility issues.
-It is the Access and Inclusion Manager's responsibility to ensure that any work fulfils our DPPP requirements including the DFT's A Code of Practice' and our legal obligations.
+Our Access and Inclusion Manager has responsibility for advising the projects management team on policy changes that affect accessibility.
 The Access and Inclusion Manager will attend project planning meetings at the planning, development and sign-off stages of projects involving station and train facilities to ensure that nothing in the plans compromises accessibility.
-Any concerns will be escalated to the Commercial Director for decision by the executive team and ScotRail's Board.
+Any concerns will be escalated to the Customer Experience Director for decision by the executive team and ScotRail's Board.
 Our Access and Inclusion Manager is responsible for the day-to-day aspects of these policies and for producing briefings for communication throughout the organisation.

-2.1.4 Awareness of our commitment among staff
+Awareness of our DPPP commitment among staff

-Our Access and Inclusion Manager is responsible for ensuring that staff are aware of our policies, commitments and their individual responsibilities.
+All our managers are responsible for ensuring that staff are aware of our policies, commitments and their individual responsibilities.
 Our induction programme, which will be attended by all new employees whatever their role, includes a training module covering disability awareness and accessibility.
 Our management arrangements include regular assisted travel briefings as well as providing guidance for customer-facing staff which contain set procedures and advice on how to help passengers who require assistance.